 Endometrial cancer is curable because symptoms occur in its early stage.
-KK Gynaecological Cancer Centre at KK Women’s and Children’s Hospital tells you why.
+Dr Wong Wai Loong, Deputy Head & Consultant of KK Gynaecological Cancer Centre at KK Women’s and Children’s Hospital (KKH), explains why.

 Women who are obese are at greater risk of developing endometrial cancer, a type of cancer of the uterus that is highly curable if detected early.
 Diabetes and hypertension are other lifestyle-related conditions that increase a woman’s risk of endometrial cancer, the fourth most common cancer in Singapore among women.